 Prior to the first appointment, you will send what material you have so that they can get a feel for what your book is about.
 During the appointment, whether on the phone or in person, detailed notes will be taken and converted to a recap and sent to you via email within a few days.
 This allows you to fully listen, ask questions, absorb what is said, and ask more questions.
 Best-selling author Susan RoAne (How to Work a Room) hit the mark when she said, “You create magical midwifery!”

 Connie Glaser, author of GenderTalk Works and Women Who Swim with the Dolphins said, “The two hours I spent with you were the single best investment I made in this whole process.”

 With The Book Shepherd’s extensive team of professionals, they will be able to find the right fit to assist you at whatever stage you are at.
-As your captains, you can trust that they’ve created a team of experienced pros who will be as dedicated in getting a quality book to the marketplace.
+As your captains, you can trust that they’ve created a team of experienced pros who will be as dedicated to getting a quality book to the marketplace.
 No compensation is received for the extensive referrals made to other publishing professionals.
 What The Book Shepherd get is the satisfaction that the work done on your behalf will be top-notch.

 One of Judith’s clients that completed his book in 2011, ready to show the world in 2012 is Gene Morton, author of Leaders First.
 Gene’s words:

 “In the last 18 months, while working with Judith on my book, I’ve had ample opportunity to observe firsthand what her clients, whether fledgling writers or savvy authors with multiple publications, stand to gain from her book shepherding.

 In 2016, Poet Julie Redwen, author of A Heart Sings, wrote: